 -- #36 Harts Cove -- The bridge is washed out at Chitwood Creek, at the 1.3-mile mark of the hike, so you might get wet feet when crossing it in winter.

--- #37 Cascade Head -- The 2.4-mile section of the Oregon Coast Trail (here known as the Cascade Head Inland Trail) between Hwy 101 near Neskowin and Road 1861 was abandoned after a windstorm in 2008, but volunteers from the Trailkeepers of Oregon began work clearing and reconstructing the trail in August 2019, so it should reopen by the fall of 2020.
+-- #37 Cascade Head -- The 2.4-mile section of the Oregon Coast Trail (here known as the Cascade Head Inland Trail) between Hwy 101 near Neskowin and Road 1861 was abandoned after a windstorm in 2008, but volunteers from the Trailkeepers of Oregon began work clearing and reconstructing the trail in August 2019.
+It may reopen in 2022,.

 -- #44 Valley of the Giants -- This hike is now open only from December 1 to about August 1.
 The access road to this hike will be closed from the start of state-declared fire season (about August 1) to December 1 each year, beginning in 2017, unless you buy a $250 recreation access permit from the owner of the private timber road, Weyerhaeuser, at www.weyerhaeuser.com/timberlands/recreational-access.